-Active ingredients to look for in an eye cream:
+Active Ingredients to Look for in an Eye Cream:

-Let’s say that you first remove your eye makeup with an oil-based product, such as petroleum jelly, or any hard-working remover designed to easily take off waterproof mascara.
-In the process of the removal, an oily film is being left behind on the skin.
+Let’s say you remove your eye makeup with an oil-based product, such as petroleum jelly, or any other hardworking remover designed to take off waterproof makeup.
+In the process of the removal, an oily film is being deposited on the skin.
 Next, you wash your face with a cleanser that can’t cut through the oil, such as a cleansing balm or other oil-based cleanser.
-What you’re left with is a coating over the skin cells that makes it impossible for the active ingredients from your eye cream to do their job efficiently, because they will have a hard time absorbing.
-I talk about this whole theory in my double cleansing post.)
+What you’re left with is a coating over the skin cells that makes it impossible for the active ingredients from your eye cream to absorb and effectively do their job.
+(I talk about this whole theory in my double cleansing post.)
 That’s why I recommend skipping an oil-based remover and choosing a water-based formula like the Soothing Eye Makeup Remover.
 Your eye cream should perform better.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”